Responsible handling of mining residues

 Extensive species protection measures are implemented and new habitats are created in adjacent areas.
 Disused medium-sized old tailings piles are successively covered as part of our strategy to prevent or reduce long-term impacts on nature and the environment.

-In the area of resource efficiency, K+S has set itself the following goals from or by 2030:
+K+S has set itself the following goal:

 -